We utilize our partnerships with area food pantries and regional food banks to serve those most in need in our communities.

 - Total population of 18 counties CHS serves: 1,403,930

-- Of this total population number, 1 out of 5 (totaling 280,786 people) is ” food-insecure” (meaning that at some time during the year these individuals were unable to acquire adequate food due to lack of resources)
+- Of this total population number, 1 out of 5 (totaling 280,786 people) are food-insecure, meaning that at some time during the year these individuals were unable to acquire adequate food.

-- CHS helps share the bounty of locally grown food: fresh produce from farmers’ fields that would otherwise go to waste.
+- Community Hunger Solutions helps share the bounty of locally grown food: fresh produce from farmers’ fields that would otherwise go to waste.

-- CHS supplies food pantries with fresh vegetables which provide their clientele with healthy food choirces not previously available.
+- CHS supplies food pantries with fresh vegetables which provide their clientele with healthy food choices not previously available.

-- Food insecurity is directly linked to poverty, and the Southwest Wisconsin region has one of the highest poverty levels in the state (of which 12.6% people are food-insecure).
+- Food insecurity is directly linked to poverty and Southwest Wisconsin has one of the highest poverty levels in the state (of which 12.6% people are food-insecure).
 This area is also home to a great number of small family farms who have considerable capacity to produce high-quality foods, but lack access to secondary markets for their excess produce.

 - Meal Sites & food pantries do not have the infrastructure to source fresh produce and lack resources to promote the health benefits to their clientele.

 “I’m always encouraged by the helpful volunteers at the local food pantries.
 They always have smiles on their faces and serve with joyful attitudes.
 It has been a pleasure to develop lasting friendships with individuals, as we partner in serving those in need of hunger relief in our communities.